eraofelix/AICarRacing/README.md

 This will:
 - Create an agent with a CNN that processes images from the car's perspective
 - Train the agent using PPO, optimizing for rewards from staying on track and driving fast
-- Save model checkpoints during training
+- Save model checkpoints during training at every 10 rollouts
 - Log training progress for visualization with TensorBoard

 Monitor training progress: